Cerebral Palsy Awareness

 Cerebral palsy has affected the team at Thomas Pest Services in a very personal way.

-At the age of one-and-a-half, owners Bill Clark and Sarah Thomas-Clark's daughter Riley was diagnosed with mild right side spastic hemiplegia, a form of cerebral palsy.
+At the age of one-and-a-half, owners Bill Clark and Sarah Thomas-Clark's daughter Riley was diagnosed with mild right-side spastic hemiplegia, a form of cerebral palsy.
 Riley has stiffness in her arm and leg, making everyday tasks and movements difficult.

 However, she has not let the illness overcome her.
 She is not as fast, lacks coordination, and struggles with her gross and fine motor skills, but otherwise is no different than her peers.
 She has never given up, and attends physical therapy three times a week, along with occupational therapy once a week to help with her condition.

 Riley is a loving, determined, and smart little girl with a contagious smile, and her courage is an inspiration to everyone that works with her.
-She is Bill and Sarah's hero, and the most important part of their lives.
+She is Bill and Sarah's hero and the most important part of their lives.

 How Thomas Pest Wants to Help

 During the month of March and throughout the year, Thomas Pest Services will be working to raise Cerebral Palsy awareness, a cause near and dear to Bill and Sarah Thomas-Clark.
+We are asking people to wear the color green to help raise awareness and support for all those who suffer from Cerebral Palsy, especially on March 25th, Cerebral Palsy Day.
+The team at Thomas Pest Services wears green uniforms on Friday in an effort to raise awareness.

 We have three core goals: